How To Start Selling Art On Pinterest

-Pinterest is not like other social media platforms.
-Most pinners do not comment on pins, but when someone does take the time to comment, make sure that you take the time to respond.
+One thing that separates Pinterest from other social media platforms is that most pinners do not comment on pins, but when someone does take the time to comment, make sure that you take the time to respond.

-Responding to comments will help you to build brand awareness and will also encourage other people to engage by commenting on your pins as well.
+Responding to comments will help you build brand awareness and encourage other people to engage by commenting on your pins.